Sharp Detection Threshold for Correlation among Multiple Unlabeled Gaussian Networks: Introduction

-Another closely related problem is \textit{database alignment}.
-In this problem, the two observations are collections of high-dimensional feature \emph{vectors} which are independent under the null hypothesis, and correlated via a latent permutation under the alternative hypothesis.
-The bulk of the literature on database alignment assumes that the feature vectors are Gaussian~\cite{tamir2022correlation, tamir2023correlation}.
-Information-theoretic limits for detection were investigated by Zeynep and Nazer in~\cite{zeynep2022detecting}, and later sharpened by Elimelech and Huleihel~\cite{elimelech2023phase, elimelech2024detection} and Jiao, Wu, and Xu \cite{jiao_wu_xu2025}.
-The case of general distributions was also studied by Paslev and Huleihel~\cite{paslev2024testing}.
-Finally, information-theoretic limits for recovering the underlying permutation have also been studied~\cite{cullina2018fundamental, dai2019database, bakirtacs2021database, bakirtas2024database, dai2020achievability, dai2023gaussian}.
+\paragraph{Database alignment.} A parallel line of work studies unlabeled databases rather than graphs.
+There, one observes collections of high-dimensional feature vectors that are independent under the null hypothesis and correlated through a latent permutation under the alternative.
+Gaussian database models, including local decision-making tests, were studied by Tamir~\cite{tamir2022correlation,tamir2023correlation,tamir2025testing}; detection thresholds were obtained by Zeynep and Nazer~\cite{zeynep2022detecting}, sharpened by Elimelech and Huleihel~\cite{elimelech2023phase,elimelech2024detection} and by Jiao, Wu, and Xu~\cite{jiao_wu_xu2025}, and extended to general distributions by Paslev and Huleihel~\cite{paslev2024testing}.
+Information-theoretic limits for recovering the latent database alignment have also been studied extensively~\cite{cullina2018fundamental,dai2019database,bakirtacs2021database,bakirtas2024database,dai2020achievability,dai2023gaussian}.